aschuerch/Microbial-Genomics-2018/_episodes/14-conclusions.md

 keypoints:
 - "SNP phylogeny, pangenome analysis and metadata can convey different messages"
 - "Human interpretation is often needed to weigh the different information sources."
+- "The low mutation rate of *M. tuberculosis* does not allow to make confident inferences of transmission but does allow to exclude transmission"
 ---

+The low mutation rate of *M. tuberculosis* means that even at the highest resolution provided by whole genome sequencing it is still difficult to confidently affirm the inferences of transmission made by traditional epidemiological techniques.
+This means it is very difficult to determine transmission inclusively.
+However, whole genome sequencing does in some cases allow us to exclude direct transmission, by using the phylogenetic context provided by other strains.
+Not only does whole genome sequencing provide the inter-cluster differentiation provided by current typing methods, but it also achieves intra-cluster resolution which can be used to inform epidemiological investigation.

 > ## Discussion